libAtoms/QUIP/README.md

     ```

     One submodule is the GAP code, which can be found in `src/GAP`.
-    Note that GAP is distributed under a diferent
+    Note that GAP is distributed under a different
     [license](https://github.com/libAtoms/GAP/blob/main/LICENSE.md).

     GAP is a machine learning method that uses Gaussian process